CleverRaven/Cataclysm-DDA/doc/ARMOR_BALANCE_AND_DESIGN.md

 Warmth should be based on materials, look at armors similar to what you are making and go from there.
 Also it is worth considering how much of the body is covered.

 #### Coverage
 Coverage has a big rule on the core team of **No hard, powerful armors with 100% coverage**.
 This can be subverted slightly by using covered_by_mat to make it so the armors best protection doesn't cover 100% of the body but limbs need to bend so no part of the body can really have 100% coverage with a hard high protection material.
+Further any armor that **does** have 100% coverage with great protection from hard materials should either be super sci-fi, or made to order.
+Super covering protective plate mail was made tailored to a persons body in a way mass manufacture gear isn't.

 Something a lot of people don't consider is that an armor with 95% coverage is **4 times better** than an armor with 80% coverage when it comes to protecting against attacks.

 When balancing coverage try to describe what you would see.
 Doing multiple armor entries per sublimb can help with this. "well this covers all the elbows and forearms and has some plastic covering 75% of that".
 Then give it 100% coverage on the elbow and lower arm sublimbs with covered by mat plastic at 75.
 Then the game is smart enough to figure out how much of the overall arm that all is.

 #### Encumbrance
 This can be very subjective.
-The main things to keep in mind are
+The main things to keep in mind are.
 1. if something is VARSIZE it's values in game will be halved, balance for that.
-2. the further from your the core of your torso the more encumbering it should be.
+2. the further from your core, the torso, weight is the more encumbering it should be.
-3. the more coverage something has the more encumbering it should be
+3. the more coverage something has the more encumbering it should be.
-4. joints should be penalized more heavily than other locations
+4. joints should be penalized more heavily than other locations.
-5. the heavier something is the more encumbering it should be
+5. the heavier something is the more encumbering it should be.
+6. the more uncomfortable and poorly designed something is the more encumbring it should be.

 So you will find lots of
 * negligible encumbrance (< 2) clothing with almost no protection and 90% to 100% coverage
 * low encumbrance (< 5) clothing made of soft materials with just okay protection and 90% to 100% coverage
 * low - medium (< 10) encumbrance modern armor with good protection and low 80% coverage
-* high (> 15) encumbrance armor with good protection and high 95%+ coverage
+* high (> 15) encumbrance traditional armor with good protection and high 95%+ coverage

 Aside from super sci-fi outliers everything should realistically fall into those categories.

 When doing encumbrance per volume you should use volume_encumber_modifier.
 Some good modifiers to use are:
-* greater than .4 poorly designed storage scaling up to tying something to you with rope at 1
+* .4+ poorly designed/improvised storage
-* .4 stuff not well strapped to you and hanging like rifles on slings
+* .4 stuff not well fixed to you and hanging like rifles on slings
-* .3 reasonable value for armor and strapped pouches
+* .3 reasonable value for armor and strapped pouches designed for combat, but accessible.
-* .2 very well affixed pouches (should have a higher base encumbrance to compensate)
+* .2 very well affixed pouches (should have a higher base encumbrance on the item to compensate)
 * 0 all ablative pockets (their encumbrance is added from their armor directly)

 also keep in mind that, for example, if something covers the legs and the torso you can split that ".3" over the legs and torso so the torso becomes ".15" and the legs are each ".1".
 This probably should never be perfect unless it is an excellently designed storage system.

+Also the above values assume things being focused around the torso, shoulders, hips and thighs for the same reason mentioned above the further out from your center something is the worse it should be.

 ### What 'Just Works'
 Aside from what is described in this guide a lot of the behind the scenes calculations are just handled for you.
 So for example the info displayed in game per limb is an amalgamation of all of your sublimb entries consolidated.
 This is just to simplify a single display to the player but is still very useful.